-The quantificational aspect of nominal expressions in Russian and Slavic is well known in the literature on Slavic morphosyntax (Franks 1995, Brown 1999, among many others) via Genitive of quantification that shows up in various guises.
+The quantificational aspect of noun phrases in Russian and Slavic is well known in the literature on Slavic morphosyntax (Franks 1995, Brown 1999, among many others) via Genitive of quantification that shows up in various guises.
 The classic case is regular Genitive of negation:

-- (13) (a) Ja chital eti knigi. - I read these-ACC books-ACC
+- (16) (a) Ja chital eti knigi

+- I read these-acc. books-acc.

-'I read these books.'
+- "I read these books"

-- (b) Ja ne chital etih knig. - I not read these-GEN books-GEN
+- (b) Ja ne chital etih knig

+- I not read these-gen. books-gen.

-'I did not read these books.'
+- "I did not read these books"